jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-filtering-guide.md

 Users can select as many filter items as they want and the grid will automatically update so that it only shows rows that match the filters set for the column.

+See the [Column Filter Function Read Me](../functions/column-filter-function.md) for more information on Column Filters.

 There are 2 types of filter that you can apply:

 1. **Range Filters**: A range uses an 'Operator' (e.g. Greater Than, Starts With etc) and an Operand (ie. value) that you specify.